SpellholdStudios/BP-BGT-Worldmap/README.md

 ##### Under development version

+- Fixed Winding Water river source to start at March of Chelimber on the map image
 - Updated Hidden Refuge position
 - Updated mods to use dedicated map icons:
 	- Innershade
 	- The White Queen (Silent Swamps)
+- Russian translation update

 ##